-While doing research, I stumbled across a great tip from Fit Mitten Kitchen to chill your coconut oil and grate it into the dough for the same effect as cold butter.
-I’m not going to lie, grating the coconut oil into the dough was a forearm workout, but it led to the most perfect FLAKY scones that were MOIST and not dry at all.
-I’ve continued to use this trick in all my scone recipes including my Gingerbread Scones & Vanilla Blueberry Scones.
+Freeze your coconut oil and grate it into the dough for the same effect as cold butter with a healthy twist.
+I’m not going to lie, grating the coconut oil into the dough is a forearm workout, but it led to the most perfect FLAKY scones that were MOIST and not dry at all.shortgirltallorder.com/vegan-blueberry-vanilla-scones.

-Pro Tip 2: Refreeze the dough before cutting the scones.
+After you have shaped the scones into a large circle on parchment paper, place the scones into the freezer for 10-15 minutes while your oven preheats.
 This helps the coconut oil resolidify before baking and ensures you will get those air bubbles to form so you can make crumbly, light, and moist scones.

 I hope you enjoy these wonderful Vegan Lemon Scones with candied lemons!!